nflverse/fastrmodels/cran-comments.md

 ## Reason for Submission

+This is a re-submission to fix two things:

+* reduce size of `data/Rdata.rdb` by using the `LazyDataCompression` field in the `DESCRIPTION` file with the same value the .rda files were compressed ('xz').
+We haven been requested by Prof. Ripley to fix this.

+* Avoid a NOTE on the flavors `r-devel-linux-x86_64-fedora-clang`,`r-devel-linux-x86_64-fedora-gcc`, `r-patched-solaris-x86`, `r-release-macos-x86_64` and `r-oldrel-macos-x86_64` caused
+by the fact that the package xgboost is listed in "Imports" but not in the NAMESPACE (see the below explanation of the last re-submission why xgboost is listed in "Imports").

+## Last Re-Submission

 This is a re-submission to fix a WARNING in the CRAN Package Check Results for the flavor "r-devel-linux-x86_64-debian-gcc".

 Explanation:
 Some of the data in this package are of class "xgb.Booster".
 The machine that